Of Freaks and Men

 Of Freaks and Men (Про уродов и людей) is a 1998 Russian historical comedy-drama film written and directed by Aleksei Balabanov.

 Synopsis

-In the beginning of the twentieth century, two seemingly prosperous families become associated with the mysterious Johann, the owner of a photo studio, in the basement of which a certain photographic theater honouring the Marquise de Sade was created.
+In the beginning of the twentieth century, two seemingly prosperous families become associated with the mysterious Johann, the owner of a photo studio, in the basement of which a certain photographic theater honouring the Marquis de Sade was created.
 Photographic postcards are produced with the humbled nakedness of the human body, causing lust and gloating triumph of power.
 Johann has the look of a photographer who knows how to see angel curls and a sweet smile in a girl, and the same look that corrupts the body, the look of a pornographer.
 Over and over again, Johann destroys the well-being of families and turns ordinary people into freaks, seized with vice.

 Premise

 Filmed initially in black and white, then entirely in sepia tone, this film set in turn-of-the-century Russia is centered on two families and their decline at the hands of one man, Johann, and his pornographic endeavours.
 Hailed by some as a masterpiece, the movie comments on the decline of Russian society as a result of the rise of capitalism.